Are You Frozen Let It Go and Thaw

-Our Father positions others to guide our way, however, we may be lost in our isolation, unable to reach out or receive.
-No need to worry all you need to do is to quietly call upon His name.
-Think about it, you don’t seek out dents.
-If a can at the grocery store has one, you may choose to put it back and find one with a smoother service.
-In life you may desire, a “no dents allowed” policy, but why?
-Do you subconsciously want to escape damage, do you assume in the fearful mistrust that there will be impending breaks, do you seclude to a facade of perfection to hide your imperfect reality?
+Our Father positions others to guide our way.
+However, we may lose in isolation, unable to reach out or receive.
+All you need to do is to call upon His name.
+Think about it; you don’t seek dents.
+If a can at the grocery store has one, you may put it back and find one with a smoother service.
+In life, you may desire a “no dents allowed” policy, but why?
+Do you want to escape damage, assume in the fearful mistrust that there will be impending breaks, and do you seclude to a facade of perfection to hide your imperfect reality?

-Imagine if you took into account that dents are indicative of something more profound.
-Consider each dent as an attack attempting to pull you from your real relationship, with Christ.
+Imagine if you considered that dents show something more profound.
+Consider each indentation as an attack, attempting to pull you from your actual relationship with Christ.
 Envision God as a hammer pounding the dents from the inside out, allowing things to remain clear from buckling under pressure.
-You can hold firmly to the idea that dents, and for that matter, brokenness are both repairable.
-The amazing thing is, God loves your dent or not, and He takes damaged goods and makes them whole.
+You can hold to the idea that dents and brokenness are both repairable.
+The best thing is whether God loves your cut; He takes damaged goods and makes them whole.

-If you acknowledge that you need a repairman, He is instantaneous in His presence.
-At the same time if you do not call a repairman, learning to get by on our own, not giving attention to your dent's, this may become your normal, and these wounds can begin to push against your heart, causing a chill to take hold.
-This type of attack is never from a loving God, for when in His grasp, nothing is impossible, you are of great value even with your imperfections, and He is the shelter from the cold.
+If you acknowledge you need a repairer, He is instantaneous in His presence.
+If you do not call a maintenance specialist, learn to get by on your own, not giving attention to your dents, this may become your routine, and these wounds can push against your heart, causing a chill to take hold.
+This attack is never from a loving God, for when in His grasp, nothing is impossible, you are of great value even with your imperfections, and He is the shelter from the cold.

-Embrace your dents; each one represents a time when Christ intervened for you.
-The broken times can be the best of all, for in them, He reveals so much to your heart.
-The why and the how’s matter little in the gratification of complete surrender, one learns the understanding of every allowance.
+Embrace your dents; each represents a time when Christ intervened for you.
+The broken times can be the best of all, for He reveals so much to your heart in them.
+The why and the how matter little in the gratification of complete surrender; one learns to understand every allowance.
 You become heightened to the awareness of the chills, feeling the frost, and thus knowing there is no competitor to your Jesus.
-His warmth, His love and His grace, is yours in Him.
-You will never be frozen, His body and blood encase your soul and you're not alone.
+His warmth, His love, and His grace are yours in Him.
+You will never, His body and blood encase your soul, and you’re not alone.
 How amazing is that, never alone!
 The only times you feel the slightest chill and the frost is when you forget in your blunders to close out the world around you and lose focus of His purpose for your journey.

-Think of life as a snow globe with God holding it; He has everything in His hands.
-When the globe is shaking, He steadies it, the slightest crack, He fixes it, with His healing touch.
-No matter the brokenness, we can continue to feel His immense joy, a joy beyond any of this world.
-There are bad days, of course; there are sad days for sure, but, "better is one day in His courts than a thousand elsewhere."
-Try not to isolate to the land of frozen, together we will wait for the day when this globe breaks wide open, then we will forever be hand and hand with our loving Father.
+Think of life like a snow globe with God holding it; He has everything in His hands.
+When the world is shaking, He steadies the slightest crack; He fixes it with His healing touch.
+No matter the brokenness, we can continue to feel His immense joy beyond any of this world.
+There are sick days; and sad days for sure, but “better is one day in His courts than a thousand elsewhere.”
+Try not to isolate in the frozen land; together, we will wait for the day when this globe breaks wide open, and then we will forever be hand in hand with our loving Father.